Symphony in G minor (Moeran)

-The Symphony in G minor was the only completed symphony written by Ernest John Moeran.
-He wrote it in 1934–37.
-It is in four movements.
+The Symphony in G minor was the only completed symphony written by Ernest John Moeran in 1934–37.
+The symphony takes about 45 minutes to play.

+Background

 In 1926, the conductor of the Hallé Orchestra, Sir Hamilton Harty, commissioned a symphony from Moeran.
 He had already been working on a symphony since 1924, and the premiere performance of the new work was announced for 4 March 1926.
 However, when it was almost finished, he decided he was not satisfied with its structure and withdrew it.
 Over the next eight years he worked on his revision of the piece, but in 1934 he abandoned his sketches and started again.
 He reused some earlier material, but the work was substantially new.
 The symphony was finished on 24 January 1937, and dedicated to Harty.
 Harty initially refused the dedication after he was overlooked as the conductor for the first performance (by now he was ill and had left the Hallé Orchestra).

-The work takes about 45 minutes to play, and is in four movements: